-- 1.7.
-Farming needs to change to improve soils to continue producing food, reduce soil loss, sequester carbon and help with improving water quality and flood management; tree and hedgerow cover needs to increase to capture carbon and support nature recovery.
-To achieve net zero greenhouse gas emissions, much more of our energy needs will have to be met through low carbon energy technologies, buildings need to become energy efficient and infrastructure needs to be more resilient. - 1.8.
-The percentage of households in the Cotswolds National Landscape having no car is 3%, and many people do not have access to a car during the day.
+low carbon energy technologies, buildings need to become energy efficient and infrastructure needs to be more resilient.

+The percentage of households in the CNL having no car is 3%, and many people do not have access to a car during the day.
 This means they are heavily dependent on the frequency and quality of public and/or community transport to access local services.
 It also exacerbates issues of rural isolation.
 The introduction and use of technology to help address transport issues and offer increased alternatives such as car sharing and call-up public transport systems could provide viable options for residents and visitors alike whilst simultaneously helping to mitigate climate change.
 The provision of affordable housing within the National Landscape would help reduce the climate impact of travel to work journeys for those living and working in the area.
-Any consideration of the carbon footprint of Cotswold's residents must include the impact of flying which is estimated to be two and a half times higher than the UK average. - 1.9.
+Any consideration of the carbon footprint of Cotswolds residents must include the impact of flying which is estimated to be two and a half times higher than the UK average.

 Measuring embodied carbon shows that maintaining, refurbishing and retrofitting traditional buildings can reduce carbon emissions in the built environment by over 60% by 2050 compared to new building.
 Done correctly this can conserve the buildings as a heritage asset, make them more liveable in a changing climate and help mitigate climate change.
-Passive energy conservation measures, for example the orientation of buildings and the provision of high levels of insulation.also help to minimise the risk of overheating. - 1.10.
-The National Landscape Board has commissioned a "Carbon Footprint Assessment" which when finalised will help inform the development of a pathway to net zero.
-A review of the Climate Change Strategy will likely be required during the period of this management plan, following the completion of this assessment in 2023.
+Passive energy conservation measures, for example the orientation of buildings and the provision of high levels of insulation also help to minimise the risk of overheating.